pfn/keepasshttp/README.md

  * request for unlocking the database if it is locked while connecting
  * searches in all opened databases (if user activates this feature)
  * Whenever events occur, the user is prompted either by tray notification or requesting interaction (allow/deny/remember).

+## System requirements
+ * KeePass 2.17 or higher
+ * For Windows: Windows XP SP3 or higher
+ * For Linux: installed mono
+ * For Mac: installed mono | it seems to fully support KeePassHttp, but we cannot test it

 ## Installation
  1. Download [KeePassHttp](https://raw.github.com/pfn/keepasshttp/master/KeePassHttp.plgx)